biometrixtech/plans/documentation/api_demo.md

 ### Including Completed Workout Session(s)

-If the client includes the optional __sessions__ element, an Active Rest Activity will be returned with consideration for the workout session(s) the athlete completed and their history
+If the client includes the optional __sessions__ element, an Active Rest Activity will be returned with consideration for the workout session(s) the athlete completed and their history.

 Completed workout session may be reported using one of two formats: